South Tyrol grapples with mass tourism – DW – 05/09/2023

 Government calls for radical rethink

 Tourism has grown steadily in the northern Italian province of South Tyrol in recent years.
 Between 2000 and 2019, the number of annual overnight stays rose from 24 million to almost 34 million.
-While residents and environmentalists were the first to sound the alarm and criticize this mass influx of tourists, local lawmakers now also recognize that things cannot go on like this.
+Residents and environmentalists were the first to sound the alarm and criticize this mass influx of tourists.
+Now local politicians also recognize that things cannot go on like this.

 Cap on number of tourist accommodations